What you will study

 2: Connecting lives

 The second strand is about the various ways that individuals and their social lives are made and remade through connections to, and disconnections from, other people and places, plus how they see themselves, see others and where they live.
-A key focus will be on the insights both psychologists and sociologists can bring to an examination of questions of identity.
+A key focus will be on the insights sociologists can bring to an examination of questions of identity.
 This will be in relation to personal and social lives, issues of class, gender, race and disability and issues around our connections to place and migration.

 3: Ordering lives

 The final strand explores some of the different ways in which social life is ordered and governed through the rules, norms and expectations people have of one another in day-to-day interaction.
 You'll discover how these are made and remade; how does social order and ordering vary in time and place; and how is social order contested, challenged and sometimes broken.
-You'll explore the relationship between social order and disorder beginning at a neighbourhood level and finishing with examining the role played by political authorities (governments and states) in defining and attempting to govern order and disorder.
+You'll explore the relationship between social order and disorder beginning at the level of homelessness and finishing with examining the role played by political authorities (governments and states) in defining and attempting to govern order and disorder.

 You will learn